On the canonical bundle formula in positive characteristic: The canonical bundle formula

-\subsection{The $f$-trivial case}
+\subsection{The \texorpdfstring{$K$}{}-trivial case}

-As a corollary of the previous results we get the canonical bundle formula in the classical setting, when the canonical bundle is $f$-trivial.
-The proof is very similar to the one in the characteristic $0$ case (\cite[theorem 1.3]{positivity}).
+As a corollary of the previous results we get the canonical bundle formula in the classical setting, i.e.\ when the fibration is $K$-trivial.
+The proof is very similar to \cite[Theorem 1.3]{positivity}.